Picking the right backpack hunting pack for your needs can be confusing, intimidating, and very frustrating.

 Backpack fabrics should be judged by several criteria.

 - Water repellency

 - Abrasion resistance

-Common fabrics used on hunting packs are cordura nylon, nylon packcloth, fleece or microfleece, and then to a lesser extent higher tech fabrics such as X-Pac laminate.
+Common fabrics used on hunting packs are cordura nylon, nylon packcloth, fleece or microfleece, and then to a lesser extent higher tech fabrics such as X-Pac laminate or Spectra X-Grid.
 Each has strengths and weaknesses.